AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 | Documents |Tasks, Issues, Projects, Portfolios, Programs, Users |  |

 For a complete list of objects in Workfront, see the [API Explorer](../../../wf-api/general/api-explorer.md).
 &#42; Plans are the objects of the Workfront Scenario Planner.
-For information about the Scenario Planner, see The Adobe Workfront Scenario Planner overview. &#42; Goals are the objects of Workfront Goals.
-For information about Workfront Goals, see Adobe Workfront Goals overview.
+For information about the Scenario Planner, see [The Adobe Workfront Scenario Planner overview](../../../scenario-planner/scenario-planner-overview.md). &#42;&nbsp;Goals are the objects of Workfront Goals.&nbsp;For information about Workfront Goals, see [Adobe Workfront Goals overview](../../../workfront-goals/goal-management/wf-goals-overview.md).

 ## Customize object names